 If you’re new to the Mac, learning and mastering the VoiceOver screenreader can seem daunting at first.
-In an attempt to streamline the search for essential getting started information, I will provide a series of tips, along with links to more comprehensive guides and audio podcast demonstrations, organized by heading and subheading.
-So, if you are new to Mac voiceover, welcome to the family.
-This guide will introduce you to everything you need to know about Mac Voiceover, including set up, basic tips, VoiceOver Keyboard Shortcuts and more.
+In an attempt to streamline the search for essential getting started information on how to use VoiceOver on Mac, I will provide a series of tips, along with links to more comprehensive guides and audio podcast demonstrations, organized by heading and subheading.
+This guide will introduce you to everything you need to know about how to use Mac with VoiceOver, including set up, basic tips, Keyboard Shortcuts and more.

 From personal experience, I have found that one of the most effective ways to learn a new screenreader is to read documentation with another more familiar one.
 For example, you could start reading this guide on iOS, Android or Windows, gradually try various things on the Mac, and finally, see how you do relying on Mac VoiceOver in addition to or in place of your other screenreader.